Projects allow learners to practice and apply what they’ve learned in real-world scenarios, using their own integrated

 - Validating functional code in a real-world scenario

 Alternatively, you can find projects within a paths page for a particular skill.
-Projects can be found as the last item in a beginner tier of course listings.
-All projects are also designated by the Project identifier in the top-left corner.
+Find projects as the last item in a beginner tier of course listings.
+All projects are designated by the project identifier in the top-left corner.
 This helps you differentiate between a course and a project when you're searching for content.

-An example of where a project for Angular would exist is shown below:
+Here's an example of where a project for Angular would exist: